Heal

 heal init

-heal init initializes a Heal-aware repository structure in your current project.
+heal init initializes a Heal start repo structure for your end-to-end tests.

 heal init